Stautob/butchershoplabelprinter/README.md

 Those changes might need to be done in the kivy config file (`/home/sysop/.kivy/config.ini`)
 * To deactivate the vitual keyboard complete the line `keyboard_mode = ` with `system`
 * If double keystrokes occur, remove the line `%(name)s = probesysfs,provider=hidinput`.

+### Hardware Modifications
+The label printer and the scale controller can be modified so the ON/OFF buttons can be activated with the relais.
+Both are quite easy to open, solder, and to lead the wires out of the case.
+The wires may not be put on a single relais!

 ## 3D Printing